Mohanavadivel-git/caasworkshop/lesson3.1.md

 1. Bring up the CaaS monitoring dashboard in a web browser.
 Go to https://grafana-openshift-monitoring.app.caas.ford.com.
 You might want to bookmark this link for future use.
 2. Click the drop-down menu in the upper left and select the `K8s / Computer Resources / Namespace`.
 This brings up a dashboard where you can filter by namespace.
 3. Let's view the resource utilization of apps in the Quay namespace.
-Use the namespace dropdown to select `quay-enterprise`.
+Use the namespace dropdown to select `devenablement-dev`.
 4. Here you can review the CPU and memory quota and utilzation of all pods associated with the Quay namespace.
 Use the tools in the upper right to adjust the timeframe.

 ---